onnx/onnx-tensorflow/doc/CLI.md

                         The logging level, default is INFO.
-Change it to DEBUG to see more conversion details or to WARNING to see less (from onnx_tf.backend.prepare)
+Change it to DEBUG to see more conversion details or to WARNING to see less (from onnx_tf.backend.prepare) --auto_cast AUTO_CAST
+                        Whether to auto cast data types that might lose precision for the tensors with types not natively supported by Tensorflow, default is False (from onnx_tf.backend.prepare)
 ```